Capnography: Registered nurses

-Registered nurses in critical care settings may use capnography to determine if a nasogastric tube, which is used for feeding, has been placed in the trachea as opposed to the esophagus.
+Registered nurses, but more so RRTs (respiratory therapists), in critical care settings may use capnography to determine if a nasogastric tube, which is used for feeding, has been placed in the trachea as opposed to the esophagus.
 Usually a patient will cough or gag if the tube is misplaced, but most patients in critical care settings are sedated or comatose.
 If a nasogastric tube is accidentally placed in the trachea instead of the esophagus, the tube feedings will go into the lungs, which is a life-threatening situation.
 If the monitor displays typical CO_{2} waveforms then placement should be confirmed.

 Diagnostic usage

 Capnography provides information about CO_{2} production, pulmonary (lung) perfusion, alveolar ventilation, respiratory patterns, and elimination of CO_{2} from the anesthesia breathing circuit and ventilator.
 The shape of the curve is affected by some forms of lung disease; in general there are obstructive conditions such as bronchitis, emphysema and asthma, in which the mixing of gases within the lung is affected.

 Conditions such as pulmonary embolism and congenital heart disease, which affect perfusion of the lung, do not, in themselves, affect the shape of the curve, but greatly affect the relationship between expired CO_{2} and arterial blood CO_{2}.
 Capnography can also be used to measure carbon dioxide production, a measure of metabolism.
 Increased CO_{2} production is seen during fever and shivering.
 Reduced production is seen during anesthesia and hypothermia.